tonyelhabr/netlify/content/post/soccer-pitch-control-r/index.md

 ![](pc_822_python.png)

-By no means is it a perfect replication---some of the contour edges are at different angles---but I think it's a pretty good emulation overall.
+It's not a perfect replication, but I think it's very close overall.

 Second, let's replicate the [expected possession value (EPV)](http://www.sloansportsconference.com/wp-content/uploads/2019/02/Decomposing-the-Immeasurable-Sport.pdf) plot of the same event, including the EPV added by the pass.